“There are too many projects happening at the same time and none of them are managed in any sensible way. It’s pure greed–everyone

 wants to develop as much as they can and make as much money as possible.
 It’s crazy.” (excerpt from Hollow City/Rebecca Solnit) ** referring to the tech boom in San Francisco nearly 20years ago

 The following notes are moments i feel are the mile markers of gentrification.
 How might we be complicit?
 How can we support communities and grow our cities in holistic ways?
 How can we ask ourselves, business owners and developers to ask important questions?

-two years ago(2016)…..
+(winter 2016)…..
 A year before we moved to 2nd & Lead I had started reading about the relationship between artists and gentrification.
 I had spent the past 8 years on my hands and knees setting tile in local Mcmansions to dump any and all income into creating a sustainable art space.
 Shortly after moving into the space a neighbor business owner said, “Let’s make this the next Wynwood.”
-I didn’t mention I had just returned from Miami a few weeks ago and had stumbled among the remnants of an industrial, working class neighborhood turned art party- Wynwood.
-I can’t ever seem to shake my nostalgia around work- people made things, they made a living, built a business.
+I didn’t mention I had just returned from Miami a few weeks earlier and had stumbled among the remnants of an industrial, working class neighborhood turned art party- Wynwood.
+You could see where people made things, hopefully made a living, built a business….maybe it’s nostalgia-but I can’t shake the feeling that cities are trading in something meaningful for a veneer of progress.
 Developers want us to believe in transformation.